Cotinus: smoke bush shrubs to grow for autumn colour

 Bold autumn tints and early plumes of flower make the cotinus, or smoke bush, an indispensable shrub in the garden.
 Shrub expert Andy McIndoe advises on how to grow them.
 Photographs by Richard Bloom

 Cotinus are large, hardy, summer-flowering, deciduous shrubs with attractive, rounded green, purple or gold leaves and feathery flower plumes.
 The common name of smoke bush or smoke tree is inspired by the wispy character of its flowers.
 Most cotinus have excellent autumn colour.

 To most gardeners, cotinus is synonymous with purple foliage, the plum-leaved forms being the most widely planted.
 The green-leaved smoke bush options are equally impressive, however, their soft leaves contrasting in colour and texture with evergreens and plants with typically formed foliage.
-Many of these excel when it comes to autumn colour.

 There are three species from Europe and Asia, southeast USA and southwest China and the smaller cultivars grow to 1.2m in height and spread, while larger ones can reach 4-8m in height and spread.
-See below for the best cotinus to grow.

 Conditions Full sun or partial shade on any well-drained soil.
 Reasonably tolerant of exposed sites.